FaithMasilane/FaithMasilane/README.md

 <h1>Hi 👋, I'm Xalamukani Faith Masilane</h1>
 <h3>A passionate Software developer and a Data Analytics from South Africa</h3>
  <h5>With a National Diploma in Information Technology, specializing in Software Development, I possess a comprehensive
-foundation in programming languages such as Java, PHP, HTML, CSS, C# ,  SQL, MYSQL and KOTIN.
-My academic journey, I gained a solid understanding of computer systems, data structures, and software engineering/ development principles.
-I am further developing my skills as a Data Analyst intern, where I am expanding my expertise in data analysis, visualization, and interpretation.
+foundation in programming languages such as Java, PHP, HTML, CSS, C# ,  SQL, MYSQL and KOTIN.I am further developing my skills as a Data Analyst intern, where I am expanding my expertise in data analysis, visualization, and interpretation.
 Notably, I have been learning and applying new programming languages, including Python and R, to extract insights from complex datasets.
 This internship has provided me with hands-on experience in working with diverse datasets, creating informative dashboards, and effectively communicating insights to stakeholders.</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=faithmasilane&label=Profile%20views&color=0e75b6&style=flat" alt="faithmasilane" /> </p>